 It’s been 24 years since voters in California started the ball rolling on cannabis legalization.
 Back in 1996, the state became the very first to legalize the medical use of cannabis.
-And since that watershed moment, we’ve watched legalization spread (dare I say) like a weed across the nation and the globe.
+And since that watershed moment, we’ve watched legalization spread (dare we say) like a weed across the nation and the globe.

 In 2018, we watched as Canada became the first developed country to legalize the plant.
 And we saw publicly traded cannabis companies flood the market with stocks and investors’ pockets with profits.